LuminousNightSnow/LegacyCodeWorkshop/ext/googletest/googletest/docs/DevGuide.md

 great patches from the community.
 Before you fire up your favorite IDE and begin hammering away at that new feature, though, please take the time to read this section and understand the process.
-While it seems rigorous, we want to keep a high standard of quality in the code base.
+While it seems rigorous, we want to keep a high standard of v in the code base.

 ## Contributor License Agreements ##